 15. Be very careful if the zero-turn only has great reviews.
 There should be reviews where people bought the wrong machine and didn’t like it or didn’t understand how to use it.
 If the unit only has great reviews I would suspect there are paid reviewers writing the reviews.

-16. Zero-turns are finish cut mowers not field/pasture mowers.
+16. Zero-turns are finish cut mowers, not field/pasture mowers.
 Even the $5000 to $14,000 commercial models are designed to mow your lawns beautifully but they don’t work well on grass/weeds over 6 inches.
+The long grass can wrap around the components underneath (spindles) and ruin the bearing or cause enough drag to burn out the deck belts.
 They don’t like stumps, rocks, dirt mounds or ant hills any better than your lawn tractor.
 If you want to mow the pasture when the grass is over 6 inches you will have to mow the same area at least twice.
 I will always suggest a rough cut mower like the Acrease rough cut or a “Bush Hog” brush mower.